āŸµ hearthere āŸ¶

 • PostgreSQL consumes both RAM and CPU.

-For data-intensive solutions, PostgreSQL performance tuning is required, which necessitates both CPU cores and RAM.
+For data-intensive solutions, PostgreSQL performance tuning is required, which requires both CPU cores and RAM.

-For large-scale solutions (millions of rows), PostgreSQL will require a CPU with 8-12 cores and 14-20 GB RAM or more.
+For large-scale solutions (millions of rows), PostgreSQL will require a CPU with 6-8 cores and 14-20 Gb RAM or more.

-Minimum resources for the test: 2C 2GB 10GB SSD
+Minimum resources for testing: 2C 2Gb 10Gb SSD

 youtube